thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 - Talk to everyone at your table, explain session token signing as if they were someone with no technical background.

+## Example Authentication flow

+1. Client sends login credentials to server
+1. Server verifies credentials with database
+1. Server sends back a cookie with a signed session set to the users id, username, or email
+1. Client stores the cookie and sends it with each subsequent request.
+1. Server verifies the cookie's signature, if it is valid then the user is authenticated.
+1. The server can log out the client by clearing the cookie or clearing the session from the cookie.

 ***

 ## Sessions in Express